Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

 ## Moving Parsl away from `fork` multiprocessing

-This has already happened in a couple of places:
+Parsl has already moved away from `fork` multiprocessing in a couple of places:

 PR #2983 switched the High Throughput Executor worker pool to use the spawn context internally; and PR #NNNN starts the interchange as a new command line process avoiding `multiprocessing` entirely.

 Those were the relatively easy pieces.

+What remains is harder to switch primarily because those processes are in sections of the code that need users to add the boilerplate `__name__ == "__main__"` test that I talked about at the start of this post.

+That comes down to how the different multiprocessing start methods make new processes come into existence.